pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "You can only indulge in so many pleasurable activities and behaviors before you realize that you really just want to feel good about who you are rather than what you're doing in the moment."
 --Anonymous Yakker (ATL, 7/2/2015)

+"I have found that people who can resist temptation invariably lead depressingly stunted lives."
+--Sheeni Saunders, *Youth in Revolt*

 <a class="anchor" id="Z"></a>
 ### Z